star-cemetery/registration-form/README.md

 - scroll indicator;

 What understood: how to make
-Only half of the page filled in via Bootstrap grid; 2-3 inputs in a row, input types [text, checkbox, radio, email, list, date, password, submit], input attributes [min/maxlength, required], checkboxes and radio buttons; hover effect on buttons, imported other's scroll bar's html, css and js.
+- Only half of the page filled in via Bootstrap grid;
+- 2-3 inputs in a row;
+- input types [text, checkbox, radio, email, list, date, password, submit], input attributes [min/maxlength, required], checkboxes and radio buttons;
+- hover effect on buttons, imported other's scroll bar's html, css and js.

 What failed to understand:
-how to locate textarea at the bottom of the free right column;
+- how to locate textarea at the bottom of the free right column;
-how to delete info if Reset button is clicked;
+- how to delete info if Reset button is clicked;

 source of student form inspiration: https://www.jotform.com/form-templates/student-registration-form